cybertec-postgresql/ora_migrator/README.md

     ORDER BY table_name, position;

-Conditions will be pushed down to Oracle whenever that is possible for oracle_fdw,so the queries should be efficient.
+Conditions will be pushed down to Oracle whenever that is possible for oracle_fdw, so the queries should be efficient.

 ALl Oracle object names will appear like they are in Oracle, which is usually in upper case.